 Category D: Duoprism Prisms - for every polygon-polygon duoprism (polychoron category A), there is a prism of it here.
 This category is doubly infinite, there verfs are disphenoid pyramids.

-Category 1: Primaries - (Polytera 1 - 12) These are the 3 regular polytera (Hix (oooox), Pent (oooo'x), and Tac (xooo'o)) and the demipenteract (Hin - (ooo9)) along with their regiments.
+Category 1: Primaries - New pics, April 2014 (Polytera 1 - 12) These are the 3 regular polytera (Hix (oooox), Pent (oooo'x), and Tac (xooo'o)) and the demipenteract (Hin - (ooo9)) along with their regiments.
 Verfs are regular or semiregular polychora and facetings.

-Category 2: Truncates - (Polytera 13 - 24) These are the truncates (oooxx) and the bitruncates (ooxxo).
+Category 2: Truncates - New pics, April 2014 (Polytera 13 - 24) These are the truncates (oooxx) and the bitruncates (ooxxo).
 Verfs are pyramids of tet, oct, and trip (and facetings) or regular polygon-dyad disphenoids.

-Category 3: Rectates - (Polytera 25 - 47) These are the rectified (oooxo) and birectified (ooxoo) hix and the rectified penteract (ooox'o) and their regiments.
+Category 3: Rectates - New pics, April 2014 (Polytera 25 - 47) These are the rectified (oooxo) and birectified (ooxoo) hix and the rectified penteract (ooox'o) and their regiments.
 These three regiments (rix, dot, and rin) have 7, 5, and 11 members respectively.
 There verfs are facetings of tet prisms (for rix and rin) and facetings of triddip (for dot).

 Category 5: Nit Regiment - (Polytera 92 - 240) Nit (ooxo'o) is the birectified penteract which has a tisdip (trigonal square duoprism) verf.
 There are 149 members in this regiment with many fissaries, if we counted fissaries there would be 288 known members.
 This regiment looks like it is the largest.